Zilliqa/zilliqa-developer/devops/aws-bastion.md

 ## Creation of bastion

 The creation of the bastion is done through AWS management console.
-Make sure you log in the correct account with **Cloud9Admin** permission set.
+Make sure you log in the correct account with the necessary permissions.

 Open **AWS Cloud9** and select **Create environment**.